This Easter Puff Pastry Minced Meat Pie recipe is a cousin of the Greek Kreatopita pie and a delicious dish I make every Easter.

 It is a tradition for our family to have this pie every year for Easter Sunday meals.
 We also bake it once in a while as an appetizer when we have guests over.

 I think the leftovers are even better, and you can have them for lunch with a simple salad.
-The recipe is very close to the Greek Kreatopita that is also made with phyllo dough.
+The recipe is very close to the Greek Kreatopita, which is made with phyllo dough.

 Dill and parsley are used in abundance, as these two herbs are very popular in Romanian cuisine.
 Thyme is also a wonderful aromatic herb that brings so much flavor to the dish.